nevware/nevware/managerreadme.markdown

 I have, in the past, prioritized client priorities over team meetings.
 I try very hard not to do that - but again, if you see me displaying this behaviour, please call me out.

 And finally - I can appear impatient.
 I am not, at an intellectual level - I understand the value of process, of building shared understanding, of doing due dilligence.
 At a physical level, I tend to fidget and look a little restless.
 Don't worry about it.

+## Quirks

+A few things have come up time and again over my career.
+They're mostly about communication style - I understand that there are times where we want to be a little ambiguous, or create an impression or sense of occasion, or perhaps fit in with established conventions.
+But in a business context, I often get frustrated when I see people using language imprecisely.
+You have usually got just one opportunity to communicate a point; you may as well make it as rich as possible.

+[The Plain English Campaign's free guides](http://www.plainenglish.co.uk/free-guides.html) are a great starting point.
+A particular hobby horse is the the [passive voice](http://www.plainenglish.co.uk/free-guides/60-how-to-write-in-plain-english.html).
+In business communications, it's usually best to be incredibly clear about who is doing what.

+Secondly, I am a fan of [Minto's "Pyramid Principle"](https://tettra.com/article/minto-pyramid-principle/) - it's a way of structuring your thoughts that helps busy folk pick out what you care about.
+Simply put - start with your conclusion, and build up the arguments to support it.
+Don't make the reader go through  your entire 3 page email to find out what it is you want them to do.

+I am aware that for many people, the ideas and conclusions emerge by talking - but you may notice me trying to find a framework for the conversation - you'll probably hear me ask "so what's the question?" more than once.

 # Thank you!